Amrut735/SCT__ML_01/README_WEB_APP.md

-# 🏠 SmartPrice - House Price Prediction Web Application
+# 🏠 HOUSELYTICS - House Price Prediction Web Application

 A modern, responsive web application for predicting house prices in Indian Rupees (INR) with a beautiful user interface and real-time predictions.